spelliott7/ESP32_BT_KB_IPAD_PIR/README.md

 At some point I'd like to build it as a custom component in Esphome so that it can be a fully functional device with the ability to send the iPad unlock as a trigger in response to automation but can still include other pins for temp, OTA, etc.

+To configure: Set all the options for WiFi and MQTT server at the top.
+Set your pin code inside of the quotes provided to whatever you use.
+You should be able to put 6 in there.
+If you want it to reset the trigger faster or slower or to match the timeout on your iPad just adjust the "#define timeSeconds 300" to however long you want.
+USE SECONDS, not minutes.
+At default it's set to 5 minutes between triggers so you can adjust as needed.

+You can also set the pins to match whatever pins you like just change: const int led = 26;
+const PROGMEM uint8_t PIR_PIN = 27

+The LED pin isn't required and is safe to ignore if you don't want an led to light up when unlocked.
+PIR is kind of necessary.
+Have fun!